Legal Docs Hub

 • Encryption in transit and at rest, strict HTTPS and HSTS; cookies use Secure/SameSite/HttpOnly where appropriate.

-• Access controls & RBAC, least‑privilege, multi‑tenant isolation.
+• Access controls & RBAC, least‑privilege, multi‑tenant isolation; API keys are stored only in salted, hashed form.

-• Logging & monitoring; serverless/queue‑based processing for scale & resilience.
+• Logging & monitoring; serverless processing with durable, queue‑decoupled workflows for scale & resilience.

 • Privacy by design practices; the PDF Validator automatically deletes files after ~24h.